Roseinfire/FrameBlock/README.md

   * Google Drive
   * Github
   * Lichess
+### What's wrong?
-<br>Their content become less interactive or less usefull.
+Their content become less interactive or less usefull. <br>
-<br>Google Drive unable to download files, Github will not show icons.
+Google Drive unable to download files, Github will not show icons. <br>
 ### It's best to disable FrameBlock on Trusted Sites, but keep enabled by default.